TeV Scale Leptogenesis via Dark Sector Scatterings: Conclusion

 \section{Conclusion}

-We have addressed the possibility of explaining the coincidence of DM abundance and baryon asymmetry in the present Universe along with non-zero neutrino masses within the framework of scotogenic model.
-Adopting the WIMPy leptogenesis framework and considering the minimal scotogenic model, we first show that the simultaneous generation of DM abundance and baryon asymmetry along with satisfying neutrino mass, DM direct detection data is not possible.
-We then minimally extend the model by another complex singlet and found that it is indeed possible to explain $\Omega_{\rm DM} \approx 5 \Omega_{B}$ along with satisfying all other phenomenological constraints.
-Apart from explaining $\Omega_{\rm DM} \approx 5 \Omega_{B}$, another key feature of our scenario is that the scale of leptogenesis can be lower than that in the scenario of vanilla leptogenesis.
-For the two benchmark points chosen in our work, we could obtain successful leptogenesis along with other requirements for $M_{\rm DM} \sim 5$ TeV whereas vanilla leptogenesis in scotogenic model works for $M_R \geq 10$ TeV.
+We have proposed a scenario where baryogenesis via leptogenesis can be achieved through annihilations and coannihilations of particles belonging to a $Z_2$ odd sector including t-channel processes.
+We have considered a popular model known as the scotogenic model to implement the idea, and addressed the the possibility of explaining the coincidence of DM abundance and baryon asymmetry in the present universe along with non-zero neutrino masses.
+Pointing out two different possible scenarios corresponding to scalar and fermion DM respectively, we show the non-trivial role played by t-channel annihilation as well as coannihilation processes between different $Z_2$ odd particles.
+For the two benchmark points chosen in our work, we could obtain successful leptogenesis along with other requirements like DM relic, DM direct detection and light neutrino masses for $M_{\rm DM} \sim 870$ GeV whereas vanilla leptogenesis in scotogenic model works for $M_1 \geq 10$ TeV.
 Another interesting feature is the testability of the model at DM direct detection and rare decay experiments.
-Even though the particle spectrum is in a few TeV regime or above, away from the reach of current collider experiments, the model can still be tested at near future run of direct detection experiments like Xenon and rare decay experiments looking for charged lepton flavour violation like $\mu \rightarrow e \gamma, \mu \rightarrow 3 e$, $\mu$ to $e$ conversion etc. We highlight our interesting results by adopting benchmark points here and leave a detailed numerical analysis of this scenario to an upcoming work.
+Even though the particle spectrum is in a few $\mathcal{O}(100)$ GeV regime or above, away from the reach of current collider experiments, the model can still be tested at near future run of rare decay experiments looking for charged lepton flavour violation like $\mu \rightarrow e \gamma, \mu \rightarrow 3 e$, $\mu$ to $e$ conversion etc. We highlight our interesting results by adopting benchmark points here and leave a detailed numerical analysis of this scenario to an upcoming work.